Jonathan2251/lbd/source/funccall.rst

 Until now, we support fixed number of arguments in formal function definition (Incoming Arguments).
-This subsection support variable number of arguments since C language support this feature.
+This subsection supports variable number of arguments since C language supports this feature.

 Run Chapter9_3/ with ch9_3_vararg.cpp as well as clang option,